avahidi/tinydtb/README.rst

     struct dt_block block *it;
     struct dt_foreach fe;

+    /*
+     * The parameters are as follows:
+     *  dtb is the previously loaded DTB
+     *  We start from root, hence parent is NULL.
+     *  fe is the resulting iterator
-    dt_foreach_init(&dtb, NULL /* from root */, &fe, 1);
+     *  the last parameter indicates if we are iterating over nodes (1) or properties (0) */ dt_foreach_init(&dtb, NULL /* from root */, &fe, 1);
     while( (it = dt_foreach_next(&fe))) {
         printf(" foreach block %s -> data at %p, size = %d\n", it->name, it->data.ptr, it->data_len);